Distances are calculated in a straight line and may not reflect actual travel distance.

-Sheepscombe is a delightful Cotswold village approximately two miles east of Painswick and nestled in an enchanting valley that is sheltered by mature broad leaved woodlands.
+Sheepscombe is a delightful Cotswold village approximately two miles East of Painswick and nestled in an enchanting valley that is sheltered by mature broad-leaved woodlands.
 The village boasts a fine public house in The Butchers Arms that has an excellent reputation for its food and ambiance whilst the primary school, church, village hall and cricket club all provide a hub for many groups, events and activities.
-The surrounding towns provide a comprehensive range of social, recreational and retail amenities to suit all tastes including the award-winning Farmers Market in Stroud.
+The surrounding towns offer a comprehensive range of social, recreational and retail amenities to suit all tastes including the award-winning Farmers Market in Stroud.
 Cheltenham is the main regional centre and offers festivals throughout the year embracing topics ranging from racing to literature and music to science.

-Across the valley, Painswick, the “Queen of the Cotswolds”, is a thriving community with recreational opportunities including tennis, rugby and bowls clubs with many other groups meeting at the Painswick Centre.
-The village has a general store, tea shops, restaurants, public houses, a hotel and weekly country markets in the Town Hall in addition to a dentists, doctors and pharmacy.
+Nearby Painswick, the “Queen of the Cotswolds”, is a thriving community with recreational opportunities including tennis, rugby and bowls clubs with many other groups meeting at the Painswick Centre.
+The village has a general store, teashops, restaurants, public houses, a hotel and weekly country markets in the Town Hall in addition to a dentists, doctors and pharmacy.

 Sheepscombe and Painswick both offer primary schools.
 Independent and secondary schools locally include Kings School, Beaudesert Park School, Wycliffe College, Wynstones Steiner-Waldorf School, Cheltenham College and Cheltenham Ladies College whilst there are grammar schools in Stroud, Gloucester and Cheltenham.